 John William Kingshott was born at Dry Creek, Tasmania on the 3d Septemaber 1857.
-He was the son of Francis Kingshott of Greatham in England and Mary Ann Morgan of New Norfolk in Tasmania.
+He was the son of Francis Kingshott who had been born in Greatham, England and come to the colonies as a child.
+John’s mother was Mary Ann Morgan of New Norfolk in Tasmania.
 New Norfolk these days is quite close to Hobart.
 According to later records John’s family lived in the area of New Norfolk known as Glenfern or as it was recorded on his records Glen Fern.

 On the 24th November 1883, John married Hannah Oakley at the Wesleyan Parsonage in New Norfolk, Tasmania.
 John and Hannah gave their religion as Church of England.
 John gave his employment as labourer and Hannah’s remark was private life.
 John was 26 and Hannah 28.

 Hannah ( who was known as Annie) Oakley was born 24th April 1855 at Macquarie Plains, New Norfolk, Tasmania.
 She was the daughter of John Oakley and Mary Ann White.
 John Oakley came to Australia as a convict and Mary came aboard the Beulah as an assisted immigrant from a workhouse program for the seriously abject.
 Hannah’s family consisted of Edward Arthur Oakley b.
 1856, John Morrice Oakley, Sarah Ann Oakley b.1859, James Oakley b.1861, Elizabeth Margaret Oakley born 1863 and dies 1864.
 Mary Jane Oakley b.1864, Thomas Francis Oakley b.1866.